Read the FAQs

 Does testing really work?
 Can it really tell me anything that I couldn't find out on my own?

 What’s more, if you had simply asked the question in an interview, it is not very likely that the person would have admitted to that type of behaviour to your face.
-Testing can tell you things that you simply can’t find out by any other method.

 Does COD develop and publish the tests?

 Developing a test and conducting the research trials needed to prove that it is accurate, valid, reliable, and measures what it says it will measure, takes a great deal of time and money.
-The tests that we offer have undergone rigorous validity testing and are used by a wide range of companies.
-We have access to many different kinds of tests and new tests are being developed all the time.

 Pricing: Why aren't your prices online?

-We can help you to determine which assessment and which format or version will best suit your needs and your budget.
-Our expertise is in helping you find the most appropriate tool for your needs and in recommending other assessments that you may wish to consider.
-People often enquire about a particular tool but overlook other options that are available.
-The test that we recommend might even be cheaper or better-suited than the one that first caught your eye!
-We’d hate for you to look at one test, dislike the price and then not contact us when there were other suitable options that you didn’t see.
-A quick conversation will enable us to perform a needs analysis and help you find the right tool for the job.
+People also often enquire about a particular tool but overlook other options that are available.
+The test that we end up recommending might even be cheaper or better-suited than the one that first caught your eye!
+We’d hate for you to look at one test, dislike the price and then not contact us when there were other suitable options available that you didn’t see.

-Volume discounts are available for larger quantities.
+Volume discounts are also available for larger quantities.

 Test formats: What formats are your tests available in?